DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-3-ect-classroom-practice.md

 Novices benefit from explicit instruction.
 You could:

-- Use direct instruction to teach basic knowledge and concepts rather than ‘discovery learning’ or ‘problem solving approaches’.
+- Use direct instruction to teach basic knowledge and concepts rather than 'discovery learning' or 'problem solving approaches'.
-- Use modelling and worked examples, including ‘thinking out loud’ (explaining your reasoning/thinking behind what you are doing).
+- Use modelling and worked examples, including 'thinking out loud' (explaining your reasoning/thinking behind what you are doing).
 - Break up lengthier tasks into smaller steps, making them more achievable.

 For example:

-- ‘Today we are going to be learning about the Cold War.
-I am going to start by giving you some key facts.’
+- 'Today we are going to be learning about the Cold War.
+I am going to start by giving you some key facts.'
-- ‘So I can now see that before I can work out the value of X, I am going to have to go back to the beginning of my equation.’
+- 'So I can now see that before I can work out the value of X, I am going to have to go back to the beginning of my equation.'

 #### Using resources